Create a Space for Preschool Art

 Provide a variety of materials for drawing, painting, and collage.
 Provide new opportunities for children to experiment with art supplies.
 Incorporate materials that allow younger children to create art independently such as buying larger handled paintbrushes, and crayons that are are easier for small hands to hold.

-Create an Outdoor Art Space
+Tips for Creating an Outdoor Art Space

 If your indoor space is limited, consider creating an outdoor art space!
 You can add an outdoor chalkboard, or attach some simple clips (to hold paper) to a fence.